Angel Unchained: Production

 Also known as Hell's Angels Unchained, Angel Unchained was directed by Lee Madden, written by Jeffrey Alan Fiskin, and produced by American International Pictures.
-Filming locations included Phoenix, Arizona, and real-life bikers were recruited for the film.
+The film was shot in and around Phoenix and Lehi Arizona.
+Members of the real-life Dirty Dozen MC were recruited for the film.
 Angel Unchained marked the film debut of T. Max Graham, who played Magician.